theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/transactions/settings.md

 description: An overview and description of all transaction settings
 ---

-The following section contains an overview and description of all available {{ transaction }} settings.
+This section contains an overview and description of all available {{ transaction }} settings.

 The {{ transaction }} settings consist of the following subsections:
 - [Control Buttons](#control-buttons) to close, save or delete the service.